mlcommons/modelgauge/docs/user_quick_start.md

 ## Installation

-Run the following (ideally inside a Python virtual environment):
+Run the following (ideally inside a Poetry virtual environment.
+See [Developer Quick Start](dev_quick_start.md) for the installation.):

 ```shell
 pip install modelgauge